Ankitmahato-0509/Python/Day -8/Readme.md

-# Python Basics & Mini Projects
+# Day 8 –  Python Basics & Mini Projects

 This repository contains my Python learning journey, starting with basic functions and progressing to small logical programs and mini projects.